LandSandBoat/lsb-wiki/Server-installation-setup-and-maintenance-[Windows-10].md

 1. Execute HeidiSQL and click on "New" (bottom left) then name your session as you wish > Password: Password previously saved from the MariaDB installation > Open > right click on the freshly created/named session (left) > Create new > Database > name it "tpzdb" > OK.

-2. Select "tpzdb" > File > Run SQL file... > select every .sql file from the \topaz\sql folder > Open > click on "Refresh" (F5) once everything is done.
-Alternatively, you can run the Database_initial_setup.bat file located in the \topaz\tools folder.
+2. Run the Database_initial_setup.bat file located in the \topaz\tools folder.
+Alternatively, you can manually load files via this method: Select "tpzdb" > File > Run SQL file... > select every .sql file from the \topaz\sql folder > Open > click on "Refresh" (F5) once everything is done.

 * Don't forget to verify that the IP address displayed in the "zoneip" column ("Data" tab) of the zone_settings table is the correct one (local (127.0.0.1) by default).
 In case you need to update all the lines at once: Click on the "Query" tab then type: